-The Wilder lab operates a Minolta Vivid 910 Non-contact 3D scanner which uses a laser beam to scan objects and digitizes them into 3D models.
+The AAL operates a Minolta Vivid 910 Non-contact 3D scanner which uses a laser beam to scan objects and digitizes them into 3D models.
 Laser light is reflected from the scanned object and read by a CCD camera in the scanner, and the distance calculated through triangulation.
 Tens or hundreds of thousands of points are generated, then meshed together to create a 3D model.

 The same laser beam is also used by the camera to capture color information from the object, producing accurately-colored VRML files.